Egorov-Alexey/NetCalculator/README.md

 # Net calculator
 NetCalculator is an application used to long infix arithmetic expressions evaluation.
-NetCalculator is a server multithreaded application that keeps several simultaneous connections.
+NetCalculator is a multithreaded server application that can keep several simultaneous connections.

 ## Main highlights
 NetCalculator:
  - accepts TCP-connections;
  - receives an infix arithmetic expression, evaluates a result and sends it back;
- - evaluates an expression on the run;
+ - evaluates an expression on the fly (uses 2-stack modification of Shunting-yard Dijkstra's algorithm);
  - uses integer arithmetic (5/2 -> 2, 2/3 -> 0);
  - supports operations: +, -, *, /;
  - supports '(' and ')';
  - skips symbols '\t', '\r' and ' ' in a received expression;
  - considers '\n' as end of expression;
  - adds '\n' to each response;
- - uses 2-stack modification of Shunting-yard Dijkstra's algorithm;
  - can receive unified expression during several receive operations;
  - can receive and process several expressions during one receive operation;
  - doesn't close connection after sending correct result;